-Effective May 14, 2012, the Company entered into exchange agreements with certain holders of an aggregate of approximately \$4.5 million of the outstanding principal amount of certain convertible promissory notes of the Company originally issued either on May 12, 2011, October 31, 2011 or January 9, 2012 pursuant to which such holders received (i) an aggregate of approximately 52.2 million shares of Common Stock and (ii) warrants to purchase an aggregate of approximately 5.8 million shares of Common Stock in exchange for (i) surrendering or converting the Existing Notes and surrendering warrants to purchase an aggregate of approximately 31.3 million shares of Common Stock originally issued in the Prior Offerings and (ii) amending the Note Purchase Agreements between the Company and the Existing Investors, dated as of May 9, 2011, October 28, 2011 or December 29, 2011, respectively, to terminate (x) the Existing Investors' right to liquidated damages if the Company fails for any reason to satisfy the current public information requirement under Rule 144(c) promulgated under the Securities Act, (y) the Existing Investors' right to participate in any proposed or intended issuance or sale or exchange of the Company's securities, and (z) the prohibition on the Company's ability to effect, or enter into an agreement to effect, any issuance of the Company's securities for cash consideration involving a variable rate transaction.
-The Exchange Agreements also provide that, for three months from the date of the Exchange Agreements, if the Company offers, issues, or agrees to issue any of its securities, other than Exempt Issuances (as defined in the Exchange Agreements), at an effective price per share less than the Base Share Price (as defined in the Exchange Agreements), then the Company shall issue additional shares of Common Stock to each Existing Investor in accordance with the formula set forth in the Exchange Agreements.
+Effective May 14, 2012, the Company entered into exchange agreements with certain holders of an aggregate of approximately \$4.5 million of the outstanding principal amount of certain convertible promissory notes of the Company originally issued either on May 12, 2011, October 31, 2011 or January 9, 2012 pursuant to which such holders received (i) an aggregate of approximately 52.2 million shares of Common Stock and (ii) warrants to purchase an aggregate of approximately 5.8 million shares of Common Stock in exchange for (i) surrendering or converting the Existing Notes and surrendering warrants to purchase an aggregate of approximately 31.3 million shares of Common Stock originally issued in the Prior Offerings and (ii) amending the Note Purchase Agreements between the Company and the Existing Investors, dated as of May 9, 2011, October 28, 2011 or December 29, 2011, respectively, to terminate (x) the Existing Investors' right to liquidated damages if the Company fails for any reason to satisfy the current public information requirement under Rule 144(c) promulgated under the Securities Act, (y) the Existing Investors' right to participate in any proposed or intended issuance or sale or exchange of the Company's securities for cash consideration involving a variable rate transaction.
+The Exchange Agreements also provide that, for three months from the date of the Exchange Agreements, if the Company offers, issues, or agrees to issue any of its securities, other than Exempt Issuances (as defined in the Exchange Agreements), at an effective price per share less than the Base Share Price (as defined in the Exchange Agreements.